kirill-konshin/next-redux-wrapper/README.md

 3. Each time when pages that have `getStaticProps` or `getServerSideProps` are opened by user the `HYDRATE` action will be dispatched.
 The `payload` of this action will contain the `state` at the moment of static generation or server side rendering, so your reducer must merge it with existing client state properly

-5. App that used `getInitialProps` need to have App `getInitialProps` wrapped with `wrapper.getInitialProps`, Page's `getInitialProps` can remain unwrapped then
+5. App's `getInitialProps` need to be wrapped with `wrapper.getInitialProps`, Page's `getInitialProps` can remain unwrapped then

-6. If you haven't used App then Pages' `getInitialProps` do need to be wrapped with `wrapper.getInitialProps`
+6. If you haven't used App (early versions of this lib) then `getInitialProps` of Pages need to be wrapped with `wrapper.getInitialPageProps`

 7. `App` should no longer wrap it's childern with `Provider`

 8. `isServer` is no longer passed in context/props, use your own function or simple check `const isServer = typeof window === 'undefined'`

-8. `WrappedAppProps` was renamed to `WrapperProps`
+9. `WrappedAppProps` was renamed to `WrapperProps`

+10. `store` is not passed to wrapped component props

 ## Upgrade from 1.x to 2.x